-Not too long ago, when someone in the Division of Sponsored Programs (DSP)—which helps researchers with funding and grant compliance—needed to find information about a project they’d have to walk over to a Lektriever, a kind of merry-go-round for organizing file folders.
+Not too long ago, when someone in the Division of Sponsored Programs (DSP)—which helps researchers with funding and grant compliance—needed to find information about a project they’d have to walk over to a Lektriever, a kind of Ferris wheel for organizing file folders.

 If the folder was missing, they’d email a message to everyone in the office to locate the file.
 This was complicated by the fact that there are often multiple people in DSP who have to “touch” the paperwork at various times throughout the life of the research project.

 As antiquated of a system that this was before the pandemic, it would have been useless after COVID-19 hit and employees were told to work away from campus.
 Fortunately for DSP, a small unit within the Office of the Vice President for Research, Research Information Systems (RIS), which co-reports to UI Information Technology Services, migrated the files and routing process online, to a Work Queue System, before the virus made its appearance.

 Led by Director Jose Jimenez, RIS supports OVPR—and the broader research enterprise—by developing technical solutions to help reduce their administrative burden.
 It works closely with administrative and IT units on campus to deliver and maintain innovative systems that simplify the processes used to track and manage thousands of documents tied to millions of dollars in research funding for hundreds of researchers, scholars, and creative artists.

 “Before the pandemic we’d been working on several systems to replace the review systems for DSP: how they review proposals, contracts, and subawards,” Jimenez said.
 “Along the way, we did a number of things that improved their ability to do that.”

 He said the Work Queue System allows various people responsible for managing a research project to access it in tandem, share information with stakeholders, route forms for approval, and attach to the digital record any relevant documentation, including both the body of an email and any attachments that came with it.